 Article II.
 Purpose Statement

-The Advancement Board for Real Estate Development promotes the advancement of the real estate development profession and related fields through the earnest support of the Pennell Center and the MRED graduate degree program.
-The Board seeks to accomplish these objectives by the commitment of time, financial, intellectual, and professional resources to maximize the impact of the Center as well as the educational experience for the MRED students.
-The Real Estate Development Board is action oriented and entrepreneurial in spirit.
+The Board promotes the advancement of the real estate development profession and related fields through the earnest support of the MRED Program.
+The Board seeks to accomplish these objectives by the commitment of time, financial, intellectual, and professional resources to maximize the impact of the educational experience for the MRED Program students.
+The Board is action oriented and entrepreneurial in spirit.